Check MUSCAT Plus.

 Friday – 1:00pm – 5:00pm

-When classes are not in session (for example, during the summer, vacations, Reading Days, or finals week) the Special Collections Reading Room is open by appointment only.
+When classes are not in session (for example, during the summer, vacations, Reading Days, or finals week) the Special Collections Reading Room is not open.

 What is the Reading Room?